mockoon/cli/README.md

 The `error.log` file contains mostly server errors that occur at startup time and prevent the mock API to run (port already in use, etc.).
 They shouldn't occur that often.

 The `out.log` file contains all other log entries (all levels) produced by the running mock server.
 Most of the errors occurring in Mockoon CLI (or the main application) are not critical and therefore considered as normal output.
-As an example, if the JSON body from an entering request is erroneous, Mockoon will log a JSON parsing error, but it won't block the normal execution of the application..
+As an example, if the JSON body from an entering request is erroneous, Mockoon will log a JSON parsing error, but it won't block the normal execution of the application.

 ## PM2

 Mockoon CLI uses [PM2](https://pm2.keymetrics.io/) to start, stop or list the running mock APIs.
-Therefore, you can directly use PM2 in order to manage the processes.
+Therefore, you can directly use PM2 commands to manage the processes.

 ## Mockoon's documentation